 Lower Lake Fork Trail is a 6.6 mile lightly trafficked out and back trail located near Red Lodge, Montana that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking and trail running and is accessible from May until October.
+The trail is primarily used for hiking and trail running and is best used from May until October.

 Me and my wife took our daughter there and it was beautiful nice easy hike a lot of fun will definitely be doing it again